 Preserving the past for a better future

 The Octagon has been renovated multiple times throughout its history using cutting-edge preservation technologies.
-The building has been restored to its appearance in the 1810s to allows visitors to discover how architecture can teach us about the people who created and used it.
+The building has been restored to its appearance in the 1810s to allow visitors to discover how architecture can teach us about the people who created and used it.
 By telling the stories of all who lived and worked at the Octagon, from President James Madison to enslaved woman Winney Jackson, we help visitors discover the power of architecture to show us who we are, and who we want to be.